-How Axial Thrust Is Built Up In Centrifugal Pumps
+How Axial Thrust Builds In Centrifugal Pumps

 Balancing Axial Thrust

-Some of these offset techniques include:
+Some offset techniques include:

-- The use of thrust bearings to support high axial loads especially in heavy-duty centrifugal pumps
+- The use of thrust bearings to support high axial loads especially in heavy-duty centrifugal pumps.

-- Proper alignment and arrangement of the impellers
+- Proper alignment and arrangement of the impellers.

 What Are Load Cells?